virtuoushub/threaditjs/content.md

-### A more comprehensive example application for SPA libraries/frameworks.
+### A comprehensive example application for SPA libraries/frameworks.

 This page collects implementations of a thread-based discussion application all interacting with the same API.
 The intent is to provide side-by-side comparisons for tasks every ES2015 client application will necessarily complete.